csiz/Space-Chess/README.md

 **Command Flagship**:

 Command ships are the key unit that must be protected, the objective is to destroy the enemy command!
-The command ships are large and occupy 7 hexes, the center and all adjacent hexes (and they can hover over the forbidden pentagons).
-Consider any other place within 2 hexes of the center as adjacent.
 * Move up to 2 hexes to a free space, all hexes must be free.
 * Use both actions to re-build any destroyed ship.